How can you win the war over media and innovation talent? - ExBulletin

 This blog post was first published as an editorial in the 50th issue of tech-i magazine.

 We need to invest more in the future than ever to ensure the future growth of public service media and prevent global media companies from leveraging market power to absorb limited talent.
-This is about skilled people whose presence in our organization is a prerequisite for mobilizing and sustaining innovation.
+This is about skilled people whose presence in our organization is a prerequisite for mobilizing and sustaining innovation, writes Antonio Arciadiacono, EBU Director of Technology & Innovation.

 We need to double our efforts to generate growth.
 A defensive attitude, which is a more typical response to crisis times, cannot drive our efforts.
 Only by providing a growth perspective to the youngest generation can we gain a belief in what we are doing and then need to take us to an exciting and sustainable future.
 Energy injection is possible.